 This data assessment activity is an on-going coordinated process with data production and is intended to assure that data produced during the project are acceptable for use in subsequent evaluations.
 Both statistical and qualitative evaluations will be used to assess the quality of the data.
-The primary evaluation of the data will be based upon the field quality control samples described in Section 8.1.1 and the laboratory quality control samples described in Section 8.1.2.
-The "blank" samples (laboratory QC blank samples and field QC blank samples) will be used to evaluate whether or not the laboratory and/or the field team's procedures for handling of samples represent a possible source of sample contamination.
+The primary evaluation of the data will be based upon the field quality control samples described in Section 8.1.1 and the laboratory quality control samples described in Section 8.1.1 and the laboratory quality control samples) will be used to evaluate whether or not the laboratory and/or the field team's procedures for handling of samples represent a possible source of sample contamination.
 Laboratory duplicate sample results will be used to evaluate the overall precision of the sampling and analysis process, as well as sample representativeness and site heterogeneity.
-Laboratory control samples will be used to evaluate the accuracy of analytical results, as will other analysis-specific criteria, such as surrogate compound recoveries for volatile organic compounds (VOCs), semivolatile organic compounds (SVOCs), 1,4-dioxane, pesticides, polychlorinated biphenyls (PCBs), and PFAS.
-Matrix spike/matrix spike duplicate (MS/MSD) analysis of project samples will be used to evaluate potential sample matrix effects on the analytical results (both of the sample utilized for MS/MSD and of other samples collected from the site).
-For all sample results, the impact of sample-specific, analysis-specific, and site-specific factors will be evaluated, and an assessment will be made as to their impact, if any, on the data.
-Duplicate sample (field and laboratory QC samples) results will be used to evaluate data precision.
+Laboratory control samples will be used to evaluate the accuracy of analytical results, as will other analysis-specific criteria, such as surrogate compound recoveries for volatile organic compounds (VOCs), semivolatile organic compounds